 Aside from my occasional stomach upset, my kids occasionally have a bug or a sour stomach for some reason.

 We all know that peppermint tea is supposed to be good for upset stomachs.
 Well, Peppermint Oil is like super-charged peppermint tea.
 Just a few drops on the tongue followed by a “water chaser” and symptoms are gone.

-I’ve also used the peppermint oil when my stomach “just isn’t right.”
-You know, when thing aren’t sitting well.
+I’ve also used peppermint oil when my stomach “just isn’t right.”
+You know, when things aren’t sitting well.
 Oh, if only I could only eat right all the time.
 I’m getting there, really I am.
 But I’m just not perfect yet.
 And sometimes I pay for it :-(.